rikdc/ai_claude_mocks/README.md

 **Location**: [`mcp-server/`](mcp-server/)

-**The Theory**: Build a production-grade service that wraps Mockery with proper APIs, validation, and all the enterprise features.
+**The Theory**: Build a production-grade service around Mockery, complete with APIs, validation, config options, and all the bells and whistles you'd expect in a “real” system.

 I implemented a Go-based MCP server with AST parsing, interface discovery, Docker deployment, comprehensive error handling, and enough configuration options to make your head spin.

 **What Actually Happened**:

-- It works beautifully
+- Ran reliably with minimal setup
 - Production-ready architecture with proper isolation
 - Supports multiple AI agents simultaneously
 - Advanced features like dependency analysis
 - Took significantly longer to build than the other approaches

-**The Catch**: This solves problems most teams don't have yet.
+**The Catch**: The Catch: This solves coordination and scaling issues, like managing mock generation across multiple services or sharing infrastructure between AI agents.
 Unless you're running multiple AI agents across large codebases, it's impressive overkill.

 **Reality Check**: I built this because I could, not because I needed to.
 It's the kind of solution that looks great in architecture reviews but makes you question your life choices during 2 AM debugging sessions.